gsi-felixaballi/ng-test/README.md

     - Create data o Title of the spark o Tags o Number of IoCs
 - The specific API endpoint we want you to use is: “LIST SPARKS BY TAG” and you can consider doing infinite scroll by interacting with the following parameters:
 - Since id o Limit

+## For Local Deployment
+$ `git clone https://github.com/gsi-alejandro/ng-test.git && cd ng-test`

+$ `npm i -g serve` (optional you can use any other npm package to create the local server)

+$ `ng build --prod && serve -s dist`

+Then go to the shown url in console by serve npm package.

+$ `ng test` (to see run test)

+Notice: The @angular/cli package must be installed